 Take a stroll through this charming historic downtown packed with wine tasting rooms and restaurants before heading to a rare solitude-fueled national monument.

-Tucked between Sedona’s red rocks and Mingus Mountain lies Cottonwood, an unpretentious little town dotted with vineyards, a stunning national monument and a quaint downtown where the locals are glad you’re there.
+Tucked between Sedona’s red rocks and Mingus Mountain lies Cottonwood, Arizona, an unpretentious little town dotted with vineyards, a stunning national monument and a quaint downtown where the locals are glad you’re there.